department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### Special Situations
 If any of the below situations apply to you, you’ll need to turn in the additional forms at the same time as you file your pension claim.
 If you’re:
-- **Claiming non-service-connected pension with Housebound or Aid and Attendance benefits**, you and your doctor will need to fill out Examination for Housebound Status or Permanent Need for Regular Aid and Attendance (VA Form 21-2680). <br>
+- **Claiming non-service-connected pension with Housebound or Aid and Attendance benefits,** you and your doctor will need to fill out Examination for Housebound Status or Permanent Need for Regular Aid and Attendance (VA Form 21-2680). <br>
 [Download VA Form 21-2680](https://www.va.gov/vaforms/form_detail.asp?FormNo=21-2680). <br>
 **Note:** If you’re in a care facility, please also fill out Request for Nursing Home Information in Connection with Claim for Aid and Attendance (VA Form 21-0770). <br>
 [Download VA Form 21-0779](https://www.va.gov/vaforms/form_detail.asp?FormNo=21-0779).
-- **Claiming a child in school between the ages of 18 and 23**, fill out Request for Approval of School Attendance (VA Form 21-674). <br>
+- **Claiming a child in school between the ages of 18 and 23,** fill out Request for Approval of School Attendance (VA Form 21-674). <br>
 [Download VA Form 21-674](https://www.va.gov/vaforms/form_detail.asp?FormNo=21-674).
-- **Claiming benefits for a seriously disabled child**, turn in all private medical records for the child’s disabilities.
+- **Claiming benefits for a seriously disabled child,** turn in all private medical records for the child’s disabilities.

 </div>